 Best Heads For Gen-1 SBC

-One of the Chevy small-block's strong points is the cylinder head design.
-Even original, non-modified heads from the 1960's (in good condition) will perform pretty well by today's standards.
+One of the small-block Chevy's strong points is the cylinder head design.
+Even original, unmodified heads from the 1960's (in good condition) will perform pretty well by today's standards.

 461 Castings

-The cylinder heads used on many performance small-blocks back in the day were 461 castings (#3782461) with 1.94" intake and 1.50" exhaust valves.
-These were the best flowing factory heads GM had to offer at the time.
+Back in the day, many performance small-blocks were fitted with 461 castings (#3782461).
+Even with the 'small' 1.94" intake and 1.50" exhaust valves, they were the best flowing factory heads GM had to offer at the time.
 They are easily identified by the double-hump shape on the end of each head.

 Double-Hump Heads